How to get into voice acting

 Put your purse (or wallet) away

-What qualifications do you need to become a voice actor?
+What qualifications do you need to start voice acting?

 It’s a process of identifying your strengths and weaknesses.

-Here’s an extract from the free programme on the essential and desirable skills of a professional voice actor:
+Here’s a short video on the essential and desirable skills of a professional voice actor:

 If you were to see an advert declaring ‘voiceover artists or voice actors needed’, would you be confident to apply right now?
+Voice over jobs can be found in many ways and I cover this in the free course.
 A 21st-century voiceover career demands a balance of skills in all of the three areas above.
 You’ll need to be skilled in all three areas to survive, and committed to a professional development plan in all three areas to thrive.
+Great voiceovers in the 21st century are about more than just the voice part.

 Great voice but weak on marketing?